kyryloshy/kompiler/docs/basics/05_includes.md

 Most of the time, or in 'library-like' design, I recommend using load_end or include_end, since it can be done at the start of the program for comfort, while keeping everything untouched.

 ## Example using include/load
 Let's see how using the include directive affects our final program.
-Let's assume we have these files: main.s:
+Let's assume we have these files:<br>
+main.s:
 ```
 b outside_label